 John Bandler was President of Optimization Systems Associates Inc. (OSA), which he founded in 1983.
-Hewlett-Packard Company acquired OSA in 1997, and OSA became part of the HP EEsof Division (now Agilent Technologies), Santa Rosa, CA.
+Hewlett-Packard Company acquired OSA in 1997, and OSA became part of the HP EEsof Division (then Agilent Technologies, now Keysight Technologies), Santa Rosa, CA.

 Bandler was honored by the 2004 IEEE MTT-S Microwave Application Award and by the 2013 IEEE MTT-S Microwave Career Award “For a career of leadership, meritorious achievement, creativity and outstanding technical contributions in the field of microwave theory and techniques.”

-In the fall of 2012, he spoke at the University of Waterloo, at McMaster University, at Carleton University, at École Polytechnique de Montréal, at the University of Toronto, at Freescale Semiconductor, Inc., and at Arizona State University.
+In 2012, he spoke at the University of Waterloo, at McMaster University, at Carleton University, at École Polytechnique de Montréal, at the University of Toronto, at Freescale Semiconductor, Inc., and at Arizona State University.
 In 2013, he spoke at Syracuse University, NY; at McMaster University he spoke on “From Creativity to Success via Risk and Setback: An Insider’s Perspective.”
 See video.
 At ITESO, Guadalajara, Mexico, he spoke on space mapping and on creativity.

 In 2014, he spoke at TEDx McMaster U; and at Cafe X. He spoke at Tianjin University, at South University of Science and Technology of China, Shenzhen, and at The Chinese University of Hong Kong.
 He delivered keynote speeches on creativity organized in California and Florida by the IEEE MTT-S Women in Microwaves.